malcomnelsod/affiliate-link-tracker/deployment.md

 - Use edge computing for redirects
 - Implement geographic routing

-This deployment guide ensures your LinkTracker application will handle redirects properly with enterprise-grade reliability and performance.
+This deployment guide ensures your LinkTracker application will handle redirects properly with enterprise-grade reliability and performance, using standard ports and proper custom domain configuration.